Wearable Apps Development: When Size Does Matter

 A reasonable question:

-Does this mean that you can simply take an existing mobile app and scale it down to the size of a smartwatch?
+Does this mean that a wearable app development firm can simply take an existing mobile app and scale it down to the size of a smartwatch?

 No, it doesn’t work this way.
-The smartphone app cannot be simply transferred to a watch.
+The smartphone app cannot be simply transferred to a watch, you need to create a wearable app.
 Why?
-Let’s find out the difference and draw the conclusion.
+Let’s find out the difference to draw the conclusion.

 Size is the first and most obvious difference from a modern smartphone.